Llamaware/TsundeRE/README.md

 Usage and functionality are similar to [FaustBot](https://github.com/Llamaware/FaustBot).
 Read FaustBot's README for more details.

-`config.json` needs to be in the same directory as the bot.
+`config.json` needs to be in the same directory as the bot. `tsundere.json` is an optional feature but must be present if you set `useTsundereLogs` to `true`.

 ### Licenses